mikeferguson/ndt_2d/README.md

  * ``search_linear_size``: Search will be conducted from ``-search_linear_size``
    to ``search_linear_size``, centered around the odometry pose.
 Units: meters.

+ * ``transform_timeout``: Max allowable time to wait for transform to become available when transforming the laser scan.
+Units: seconds.

  * ``use_particle_filter``: When set, mapping is disabled and a global NDT is created.
 The initial pose tool will initialize localization.